Skip to main content

 How does Urban Assembly Institute of Math and Science for Young Women rank in NY?

-Urban Assembly Institute of Math and Science for Young Women is ranked #67 out of 4,739 schools in NY.
+Urban Assembly Institute of Math and Science for Young Women ranks #430 of 4,742 schools in NY.

 What is Urban Assembly Institute of Math and Science for Young Women's MySchoolScout rating?

-Urban Assembly Institute of Math and Science for Young Women has a composite rating of 9.0 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Urban Assembly Institute of Math and Science for Young Women has a current MySchoolScout rating of 8.3 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Urban Assembly Institute of Math and Science for Young Women?